igor-muram/igor-muram.github.io/react-pizza/README.md

-# React App for pizza store
+# Pizza store based on React + Redux

 * Web application for a pizza store based on React.
 * This project was created with <a href="https://github.com/facebook/create-react-app" target="_blank">Create React App</a>.